mtlynch/mtlynch.io/content/retrospectives/2020/05/index.md

 | RapidAPI Earnings  | $3.67      | $32.19     | <font color="green">+$28.52 (+777%)</font>     |
 | **Total Earnings** | **$3.67**  | **$32.19** | **<font color="green">+$28.52 (+777%)</font>** |

-Zestful had an odd jump in traffic because a Chinese blog published an unauthorized translation of my [Second Year as a Solo Developer post](/solo-developer-year-2/), and I guess it gained enough traction that people clicked through to Zestful.
+Zestful had an odd jump in traffic because a Chinese blog published an unauthorized translation of my article, ["My Second Year as a Solo Developer"](/solo-developer-year-2/), and I guess it gained enough traction that people clicked through to Zestful.
 It didn't seem to translate into any sales, though.

 Its month-over-month sales jumped, but Zestful is historically bursty.
 Anything from $0 to $100 in monthly revenue is normal.